Designing end-to-end flow to democratizing decentralized-finance .

 Axal is an a16z-backed yield lending platform that makes decentralized finance simple, secure, and accessible.
-My design focused on bridging the gap between traditional finance and decentralized finance, making participation more inclusive and less intimidating.
-In this case study I discuss my desktop designs, but I made the mobile version as well.
+As the only designer on the team, I focused on bridging the gap between traditional finance and decentralized finance, making participation more inclusive and less intimidating by leading the 0-1 process in design.
+I also learned a ton about decentralized-finance and lending protocols.

 Overview